M.A. ENGLISH Exam

 |All students who are enrolled in Arkansas Tech's M.A. in English and are not completing

-locations, and times are available from the English Department in Witherspoon Hall 141 or by phone
+is available from the English Department in Witherspoon Hall Hall 141 or by phone

 at (479) 968-0256.
-Students should register for the examination in
+Students should register for the examination with the English Department

 The Examination Reading List

-Two of the three graders will have to assign a passing grade to an essay for a student to pass that particular examination component.
-Students essays will be judged on effective use of concrete textual knowledge, ability to place individual writers and works in their cultural/historical contexts, and evidence of a mature critical understanding of literature.
+Two of the three graders will have to assign a passing grade to an essay for a student to pass the examination.
+Student essays will be judged on effective use of concrete textual knowledge, ability to place individual writers and works in their cultural/historical contexts, accurate documentation, and evidence of a mature critical understanding of literature.

 Notification: Students will be notified of examination results within two weeks of the examination date.

 A student who fails the examination may retake the examination on the next regularly scheduled test date.
 A student who fails one or more parts of the examination on a second or subsequent attempt may petition the Department Head for an additional chance on the next regularly scheduled exam date.
 A student whose petition is denied may appeal the decision to the Dean of the Graduate College.
 If an additional attempt is approved, the Department Head may assign the student a graduate faculty mentor to monitor the student's preparation for the retake.